iSPIRT/depa-world/internal/training/legal.md

 ## Are their any guardrails against societal harms caused by models trained using the DEPA training framework?

-The DEPA training framework requires TDCs to include  any reported and anticipated risks from their proposed AI model in contracts.
+The DEPA training framework requires TDCs to include  any reported and anticipated risks from their AI model in contracts.
+See [AI Governance Framework](https://indiaai.gov.in/responsible-ai/homepage) for a detailed list of risks tools to help identity and assess risks for a specific model.

-Reference document for AI risks - https://indiaai.gov.in/responsible-ai/homepage - Risk Identification and Assessment Tool under Governance Framework